taylorcjohn/utfa/README.md

 The latest version is "Blocks-14.0.0.txt" for Unicode 14.

-A shell script "utblocks.sh" can be used to automatically create a new piece of Pythen code using as input a lightly edited version of the "Blocks.." file as ("Blocks-in") to create a new code fragment "Blocks-out".
+A shell script "utblocks.sh" can be used to automatically create a new piece of Python code using as input a lightly edited version of the "Blocks-NN...." file as ("Blocks-in") to create a new code fragment "Blocks-out".
 This should be edited into utfa.py in function populate_block_name().

 ```
 blocks = [